Embeddings of manifolds with boundary: classification

-Define the dual to Stiefel-Whitney class to be the class of the cycle on which two general position normal fields on are linearly dependent.
+Define the dual to Stiefel-Whitney class to be the class of the cycle on which two general position normal fields to are linearly dependent.

-Lemma 4.4.
+Lemma 4.5.
 Let be an embedding.
-Then for every the following equality holds.
+Then for every the following equality holds:

-If we shift the link by , we get the link .
-The linking coefficient will not change after this shift.
+The second equality holds because if we shift the link by , we get the link and the linking coefficient will not change after this shift.

 (a) The map is an injection.

 (b) The image of consists of all symmetric bilinear forms such that .
-Here is the normal Stiefel-Whitney class, and is the standard pairing.
+Here is the normal Stiefel-Whitney class.

 6 A generalization to highly-connected manifolds